 A large exhibit of work by the painter Iberê Camargo, displayed in the building’s nine art galleries, marks Porto Alegre’s inauguration of the first project by Portuguese architect Álvaro Siza in Brazil.

-The Portuguese architect Álvaro Siza returned to Porto Alegre on the beginning of this year for one of his final visits to his first building designed in Brazil, which will house more than half a century’s output of paintings, drawings, gouaches and prints by Iberê Camargo, who is considered to be one of Brazil’s most important artists of the 20th century.
+The Portuguese architect Álvaro Siza returned to Porto Alegre at the beginning of this year for one of his final visits to his first building designed in Brazil, which will house more than half a century’s output of paintings, drawings, gouaches, and prints by Iberê Camargo, who is considered to be one of Brazil’s most important artists of the 20th century.

-The architect was in the state capital to concern himself in the final details of the project, such as the development and production of the building’s furnishings, which he has also designed.
+The architect was in the state capital to concern himself with the final details of the project, such as the development and production of the building’s furnishings, which he had also designed.
 The Portuguese architect is meticulous about every detail of the building, believing that harmony is fundamental in a work.
-“Although each detail is important, the governing feature is the totality.
-Equilibrium is the underlying quality for architecture,” he says.
+He says:

 The new Iberê Camargo Foundation headquarters opened in 2016 and wants to preserve the collection of more than four thousand works by the master of Brazilian expressionism and to be a major center for discussion, research, and exhibition of modern and contemporary art, placing Porto Alegre and Brazil on the route of the world’s major centers of culture.